Why Accessibility Matters

 We have created the below infographic to explain why accessibility is so important – for the good of your business, your customers, and for society at large.
 As we mention below, the topic of accessibility is a very broad one, and we couldn’t possibly cover everything we wanted to in this infographic.
 So we’re throwing it back to you!
 Did we miss something that absolutely should be included on an infographic about accessibility?
 Did we get anything wrong?
 We’d love to get your feedback in the comments!

 ACCESSIBILITY NOTE: The full text of the infographic is translated below the graphic.
-We are working on making an accessible PDF available for download as well.
-Click here to download an enlarged version of the ADA 22nd Anniversary Infographic.
+Click here to download a large pdf version of the infographic!

 Infographic text included for screen readers: